apache/unomi/src/site/markdown/getting-started.md

 We will examine how a simple HTML page can interact with Unomi to enrich a user's profile.
 The use case we will follow is a rather simple one: we want to react to Twitter events by associating information to their profile.
 We will record the number of times the user tweeted (as a `tweetNb` profile integer property) as well as the URLs they tweeted from (as a `tweetedFrom` multi-valued string profile property).
 We will accomplish this using a simple HTML page on which we position a standard "Tweet" button.
 A javascript script will use the Twitter API to react to clicks on this button and update the user profile using a `ContextServlet` request triggering a custom event.
 This event will, in turn, trigger a Unomi action on the server implemented using a Unomi plugin, a standard extension point for the server.

 ## HTML page
-The code for the HTML page with our Tweet button can be found at: [https://github.com/metacosm/unomi-tweet-button/tree/no-df](https://github.com/metacosm/unomi-tweet-button/tree/no-df)
+The code for the HTML page with our Tweet button can be found at https://github.com/apache/incubator-unomi/blob/master/wab/src/main/webapp/index.html.
-(`no-df` branch).

-This HTML page is fairly straightforward: we create a tweet button using the Twitter API and import a javascript `twitterButton.js` script that performs the actual logic.
+This HTML page is fairly straightforward: we create a tweet button using the Twitter API while a Javascript script performs the actual logic.

 ## Javascript